 Purchase Price Allocation

 M&A transactions trigger a variety of financial and tax implications for both the buyer and seller.
 One such implication, and the topic of this article, is the requirement to conduct a purchase price allocation.
 A purchase price allocation (or “PPA”), generally defined, is an allocation of a transaction’s purchase price to the acquired company’s assets and liabilities.
-Usually prepared in advance of or shortly after the closing of an acquisition, purchase price allocations involve a valuation of the acquired company’s assets with the portion of the purchase above its identifiable assets allocated to goodwill.
+Usually prepared in advance of or shortly after the closing of an acquisition, purchase price allocations involve a valuation of the acquired company’s assets with the portion of the purchase above its identifiable assets allocated to goodwill or other intangibles.

 PPAs are prepared for both financial reporting and tax purposes.
 As you would expect, each is governed by two different sets of standards: